Tai Chi Classes in & near Aldershot, Hawley, Farnborough, Camberley, Cove, Farnham & Mytchett

 The concept of Tai Chi existed thousands of years before Tai Chi Chuan as a martial art was invented, and hundreds of years before Tai Chi Qigong as a health promoting exercise was developed

 According to the Chinese way of thinking, when the natural yin/ yang balance of energy is upset, sickness occurs in living things, and freak weather /natural disasters occur in the nature.
 Restoring the natural balance of Yin ang Yang energy in the body is the aim of Chinese Medicine and Feng Shui is the way of influencing the yin/ yang energies in our environment / home

-With this understanding, we can see that the practice of Tai Chi is concerned primarily with working with the energy through specific movement, deep relaxed breathing and mindfulness of the practitioner for optimum health benefits, and additionally for self defence in the case of Tai Chi as a 'Chuan' which translates as 'Fist'
+With this understanding, we can see that the practice of Tai Chi involves working with the energy through specific movement, deep relaxed breathing and mindfulness of the practitioner for optimum health benefits, and additionally for self defence in the case of Tai Chi as a 'Chuan' which translates as 'Fist'

 What is Tai Chi Qigong?

 Tai Chi means the balance of Yin & Yang energy and Qigong means energy work.
 We have seen above that when there is a harmonious balance of Yin & Yang there is good health.
 Therefore Tai Chi Qigong is "Balancing one's energy to positively influence health and wellness of body and mind"

 Tai Chi Qigong uses many of the same postural and loosening exercises as it's 'Chuan'counterpart, but the movements are much easier on the body and mind.
 The emphasis is on DOING the movements by following along in a more relaxed way, within your comfort range, rather than having to study and perfect the movements according to a set of fixed rules or principles (although some guidelines are still followed)

 You will probably prefer Tai Chi Qigong if you are looking for something to improve your health or to de-stress your mind or improve your ability to relax and switch off after a busy day.

 What Is Tai Chi Chuan / Taijiquan?